Paisley, Renfrewshire

-By the 19th century, Paisley was a centre of the weaving industry, giving its name to the Paisley shawl and the Paisley pattern.
-The town's associations with political radicalism were highlighted by its involvement in the Radical War of 1820, with striking weavers being instrumental in the protests.
+By the late 19th century, Paisley was a global centre of the weaving industry, giving its name to the Paisley shawl and the Paisley pattern.
+However, industrial decline followed in the 20th century.
 By 1993, all of Paisley's mills had closed, although they are memorialised in the town's museums and civic history.
+The town now functions as a regional centre for local governance and services as well as a residential commuting area within the Greater Glasgow urban region.